-Table 13 shows the District's Water System debt outstanding as of September 30, 2014.
+Table 13 shows the District's Water System debt outstanding as of April 1, 2015.
 As provided in the Municipal Utility District Act, prior to the exercise by the District of its power to issue Water System revenue bonds, a preliminary resolution is adopted by the Board declaring its intention to authorize the issuance of revenue bonds and specifying, among other things, the maximum principal amount of bonds then proposed to be issued (excluding refunding bonds) pursuant to such resolution.
-As of September 30, 2014, there remains \$527,330,000 of authorized but unissued Water System revenue bonds under Resolution No. 33606-07 adopted on June 12, 2007, pursuant to which the Board declared its intention to authorize the issuance of up to \$1,100,000,000 of Water System revenue bonds, to be issued from time to time in one or more series.
+As of April 1, 2015, there remains \$527,330,000 of authorized but unissued Water System revenue bonds under Resolution No. 33606-07 adopted on June 12, 2007, pursuant to which the Board declared its intention to authorize the issuance of up to \$1,100,000,000 of Water System revenue bonds, to be issued from time to time in one or more series.
+Additionally, on April 28, 2015, the Board adopted Resolution No. 34031-15, declaring its intention to authorize the issuance of an additional \$653,000,000 of Water System revenue bonds, to be issued from time to time in one or more series.
 The issuance of revenue bonds by the District is not subject to prior voter approval, although such resolutions of intention to authorize the issuance of bonds are subject to a 60-day referendum period (which, with respect to bonds to be issued pursuant to Resolution No. 33606-07, expired without challenge).
+The referendum period for Resolution No. 34031-15 will expire on or about July 15, 2015.
 The District may from time to time in the future adopt other resolutions authorizing the issuance of additional Water System Revenue Bonds and Parity Debt, subject to the satisfaction of the conditions set forth in the Indenture.
-See "SECURITY FOR THE SERIES 2015A BONDS - Issuance of Additional Water System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations."
+See "SECURITY FOR THE SERIES 2015 BONDS - Issuance of Additional Water System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations."

 Low-interest loans were made by the SWRCB and the CDWR to the District to finance certain water reclamation and reuse facilities within the District to conserve fresh water supplies.
-See "SECURITY FOR THE SERIES 2015A BONDS - Outstanding Water System Revenue Obligations - Parity State Loans."
+See "SECURITY FOR THE SERIES 2015 BONDS - Outstanding Water System Revenue Obligations - Parity State Loans."

 Tax-exempt Extendable Municipal Commercial Paper Notes (Water Series) ("Water System CP Notes") are issued by the District from time to time pursuant to Resolution No. 33705-09 of the District, which authorizes, as provided in the Municipal Utility District Act, a maximum outstanding principal amount of notes (including Wastewater System notes) not exceeding the lesser of (1) the annual average of the District's total revenue for the three preceding years or (2) 25% of the District's total outstanding bonds issued pursuant to Chapters 6, 7 and 8 of the Municipal Utility District Act.
-As of May 31, 2013, the District determined the maximum authorized principal amount of commercial paper notes pursuant to the above limit to be an amount not to exceed \$475,000,000.
-As of September 30, 2014, \$374,800,000 principal amount of commercial paper notes were outstanding, including \$359,800,000 of Water System CP Notes.
+The maximum authorized principal amount of commercial paper notes pursuant to the above limit has been calculated by the District to be approximately \$524,700,000 as of December 31, 2014.
+As of April 1, 2015, \$374,800,000 principal amount of commercial paper notes were outstanding, including \$359,800,000 of Water System CP Notes.
 The Water System CP Notes are payable from and secured by a pledge of Water Revenues on a basis subordinate to the Water System Revenue Bonds.

 Table 13

 OUTSTANDING WATER SYSTEM DEBT

-(as of September 30, 2014)
+(as of April 1, 2015)